soundpress/RulesOfNYC/docs/c01/index.rst

       (i) received and stored in metal containers not exceeding 55 gallons each and pumped directly into a dry cleaning unit or units by means of a detachable leakproof pump and pipe system, or

-      (ii) received and stored in a tank or tanks constructed in accordance with the Oil Burner rules (§ 16-01) of the Board of Standards and Appeals and pumped directly into a dry cleaning unit or units by means of a closed leakproof pipe and pump system.
+      (ii) received and stored in a tank or tanks constructed in accordance with the Oil Burner rules (2 RCNY § 16-01) of the Board of Standards and Appeals and pumped directly into a dry cleaning unit or units by means of a closed leakproof pipe and pump system.

    (8) In any coin-operated dry cleaning establishment, no member of the general public shall be permitted to make use of any device employing live steam or heat for pressing or finishing.